tdmckenney0/hw-the-price-of-freedom/README.md

-# Slipstream: The Price of Freedom
+# The Price of Freedom

-A mod for Homeworld 2 Classic.
-Set in the Slipstream universe.
+A mod for Homeworld 2 Classic based on the gameplay of _Slipstream: The Price of Freedom_

 Written by:
-- Tanner Mckenney (TheMadScienceGuy, SRI-Sajuuk)
+- Tanner Mckenney

-With help from:
-- Matthew Collins (Rising Ruin, Coldstar, Aquemenon)
-- Erik Mann (HisDivineShadow)
+## Story

+15 years after

 ## Tools